-During our testing of state general apportionment funding system, we noted that 1 out of 40 courses tested did not properly report the number of hours as certified by the instructor roster.
+During our testing of state general apportionment funding system, we noted that 1 out of 40 courses tested did not properly total the number of hours of attendance.
+Therefore, the hours certified by the instructor did not agree to the roster.
 The identified course was an actual-hours-of-attendance census-type course where the District relies upon instructor certified rosters as the basis for supporting hours claimed.

-We identified one course without roster support for 1,523 hours out of 22,336 hours tested.
-We calculate this as a 6.82% error rate which equated to 34.75 non-credit actual hours FTES.
-Based upon funding of \$3009.19 total questioned costs equal \$104,563.
+We identified two courses with roster support that did not agree to hours claimed on the CCFS-320.
+We extrapolated the net overstatement for our audit testing of 3 hours to be a 0.062% error rate which equated to 0.57 non-credit actual hours FTES.
+Based upon funding of \$3,097.40 total questioned costs equal \$1,777.60.